 Aside from the lights and excitement of the Strip, there’s always more about Las Vegas than most know about.
 From off-Strip happy hour after-work spots to indoor and outdoor family-friendly activities, the activities are endless.
 In this article, we’ll give you tips to help make your Las Vegas short-term business trip a chance to explore this wonderful city.

 1 Pack Smarter

 Packing can be a chore for those who often travel out of town for corporate trips.
-Here are some packing tips from the pros that will help make these trips run more smoothly.
+Here are some packing tips for a short-term Las Vegas business trip from the pros that will help make these trips run more smoothly.